In anything at all, perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.

 If you normally carry a "smart" phone, you can be next in a long line of unhappy recipients of truly staggering bills for international data roaming charges (as, for example, your device "phones home" when checking e-mail).
 Fortunately, this default behaviour can be turned off (use Wi-Fi instead of the data network when far from home), but only if you're paying attention.
 If you intend to use one of these as a telephone, make sure that your provider activates international service, and that you are aware of the associated roaming and data transfer costs.
 Appreciate also that many apps (in addition to e-mail) continue updating and otherwise consuming data round-the-clock, and can lead to unpleasant surprises.

 The least expensive way to make voice (and video, if you have a camera) calls worldwide is with a computer or other Internet-connected device, using a VoIP (Voice over Internet Protocol) service such as Skype.
 If both you and the person you're calling have network connections, this is completely free; even when the called party is using a regular telephone, though, the cost is quite low.
-If you expect to call telephones regularly, you may prefer a service like WePhone; it doesn't offer a free computer-to-computer calls, but does a better job of calling regular telephones.
+If you expect to call telephones regularly, you may prefer a service such as WePhone and Dingtone, which focus on audio-only calling between users and with regular telephones.

 If you make extensive use of a cell phone (or other portable electronics), consider taking a rechargable external battery.